PdoyleC/Watch_Blog/README.md

 # Issues

 - SummerNote wasn't connecting because of Django clickjacking [Link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).
 - I tried to have a Contact Us page on the site, early on in the project but I ran into a problem after trying to run python3 migrate in the terminal. <mark>Images below in Error Images wblog_contact </mark>.
 There was an issue saying that there was no contact Us and that it doesn't exist.
-After contacting tutor assistance I was told that the datadase was corrupted and that if it was to be fixed I would lose everthing that I had done.
+After contacting tutor assistance I was told that the datadase was corrupted and that if it was to be fixed I would lose everything that I had done.
 I decided not to go ahead and deleted everything and start the project again.
 <details>
 <summary>Error Images wblog_contact</summary>